 A trusted advisor to leaders in the public and private sectors, Adam helps clients achieve their strategic objectives in complex disputes.

 Adam’s litigation practice encompasses trial and appellate advocacy in commercial cases, class actions, and public and administrative law matters, as well as in criminal and regulatory proceedings.
-He has appeared as lead or co-counsel at all levels of court, including in six appearances before the Supreme Court of Canada.
+He has acted as lead or co-counsel at all levels of court, including in eight appeals to the Supreme Court of Canada.

-With a record of public service in all three branches of government, and at both the federal and provincial levels, Adam’s advocacy is backed by a deep understanding of judicial, legislative, and regulatory processes.
+With a record of public service in all three branches of government — federally, provincially, and territorially — Adam’s advocacy is backed by a deep understanding of judicial, legislative, and regulatory processes.
 He uses this combination of skills and experiences to achieve successful outcomes for clients in high-stakes litigation and regulatory matters.

 His work includes:

 - representing the governments of seven provinces and all three territories in an appeal to the Supreme Court of Canada concerning the management of national class actions;